How to Treat Infection in Chicken and Poultry with Banixx

 banixx for chickens

 Unlike some sprays that are purple in color for chickens, Banixx has zero color.
 And with no medicinal or foreign scent, there's no alarm bells or trauma for your bird.
-In summary, Banixx for CHIXX is a must-have for the backyard chicken owner to (have) include in their Poultry First Aid kit.
-It's 100% USA-made, earth-friendly while also being chicken-friendly!
+In summary, Banixx for CHIXX is a must-have for the backyard chicken owner to (have) include in their Chicken First Aid kit.
+It's 100% USA-made, albeit earth-friendly while also being chicken-friendly!

 • Our solution is steroid-free and antibiotic-free.